microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/New-MgDeviceManagementComanagedDevice.md

           - `[Status <IMicrosoftGraphResponseStatus>]`: responseStatus
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[Response <String>]`: responseType
-            - `[Time <DateTime?>]`: The date and time that the response was returned.
+            - `[Time <DateTime?>]`: The date and time when the response was returned.
 It uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
         - `[Body <IMicrosoftGraphItemBody>]`: itemBody
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[Content <String>]`: The content of the item.